How to Best Secure Agile Development (Complete 2024 Guide)

 The most common mistake for Agile teams trying to secure sensitive information is improper data classification.
 Most teams fail to specify the data that needs special protection, making it difficult to enforce an effective data classification policy.

 Additionally, software development teams fail to optimally encrypt sensitive data in transit or at rest, making it easily accessible to threat actors.
-Another point of concern occurs when teams misuse cloud storage platforms, storing credential and configuration data without correctly interpreting the provider’s security policies.
+Another point of concern occurs when teams misuse cloud storage platforms, storing credentials and configuration data without correctly interpreting the provider’s security policies.
 This makes it challenging to implement a comprehensive strategy from a security perspective.

 Recommended Reads: